typelevel/cats-effect/site/src/main/tut/concurrency/basics.md

 ## Introduction

 Concurrency is not an easy topic, there are a lot of concepts involved and the vocabulary might be hard to google.
-This post is intended to gather and explain some of the most important ideas and serve as a reference in context of using Scala with libraries around Cats-Effect.
+This post intends to gather and explain some of the most important ideas and serve as a reference point for understanding the basics of concurrency.
+It is focused on using Scala with libraries in Cats-Effect ecosystem.

 ## Dictionary